CherylFrankenfield/pizza/README.md

 ## Specs

-_The application will display a dropdown list of pizza sizes._
+_The application will display a checklist of pizza sizes._
 * _Example Input: User will select a small pizza option._
 * _Example Output: A small pizza would be selected._